Miners, pharmas help European shares stage recovery

 Trading volumes in International Power stood at ten times its 90-day daily average volume.

-KPN is considering selling the Belgian unit, known as BASE, in a deal possibly worth 1.8 billion euros ($2.4 billion), Bloomberg reported at the weekend, adding that BASE will probably attract interest from private equity firms such as Apax Partners LLP.
+KPN is considering selling the Belgian unit, known as BASE, in a deal possibly worth 1.8 billion euros ($2.4 billion), Bloomberg reported at the weekend, adding that BASE will probably attract interest from private equity firms such as Apax Partners LLP APAX.UL.